miladkhanlou/XML-Xpath-Mapping-Issue/README.md

 # What’s Causing This
 The difference comes from the `xsi:schemaLocation` attribute in the second XML file.
 It’s providing schema validation hints, which makes the parser:
 - Follow the schema-defined layout instead of a looser interpretation.
-- Skip intermediate elements like `info` and directly map `mods:title`.
+- Skip intermediate elements like `titleInfo` to get text from this element and directly maps the text to `mods` instead of `mods/titleInfo/title`.

 Even though both files share the same namespace (`http://www.loc.gov/mods/v3`), the schema hints make a big difference in how the structure is processed.
 The version (`version="3.7"`) and schema rigidity also seem to influence this behavior.